History of Noakhali: Ancient and early medieval

 Civilisation in the present-day Noakhali region dates back around 3000 years ago, making it one of the youngest sub-regions of Bengal.
-It was under the realm of Samatata. .According to Hindu mythology, this region may have been a part of the Shukhma Kingdom.
+It was under the realm of Samatata division in south-eastern Bengal. .According to Hindu mythology, this region may have been a part of the Shukhma Kingdom.
 The Hindu epic known as the Mahabharata states that the King of Shukhma was defeated by Bhima, who enforced tribute and seized the gems belonging to the kings of this region.
 The Allahabad Pillar states that Samatata came under the influence of Samudragupta in the 4th century.
 The 5th-century Classical Sanskrit author Kalidasa mentions the greenery and palm trees of Shukhma in his Raghuvaṃśa.
 An undeciphered Brahmi inscription dating back to the Mauryan and Shunga period was discovered in the village of Shilua.
 The discovery of silver proto-Bengali coins suggest that by the 9th century, the region was a part of the realms of Harikela and Akara.
 The region was historically known as and based around Bhulua, an ancient town a few miles west of the town of Noakhali.
-Bhulua was a part of the Pundra Kingdom for much of this period and later under the Khadgas, Harikelans, Chandras, Varmans and Devas.
+Bhulua was a part of the Pundra Kingdom for much of this period and later under the Khadgas, Harikelans, Chandras, Varmans, Senas and Devas.

 The early Rajas of the region were said to have been Kayasthas from West Bengal.
 According to Hindu legend, Adi Sura's ninth son, Bishwambhar Sur, went on a pilgrimage to the Chandranath Temple atop the Chandranath Hill of Sitakunda.
 Returning from Sitakunda, Sur passed through present-day Noakhali where he rested and had a dream that Varahi would make him the sovereign of this territory if he worships her.
 On a cloudy day in 1203 AD, Sur built an altar for Varahi and sacrificed a goat.
 When the clouds moved away, Sur realised that he had sacrificed the goat to the west, which was not acceptable in Hinduism.
 As a result, he screamed bhul hua (it was wrong), from which the name Bhulua was said to have come from.
 Today, the Hindus of Noakhali continue this local tradition by sacrificing goats to the west.
 Though ancestrally a Rajput, Sur married into a Kayastha family, which his dynasty continued to identify with.
 A temple in Amishapara, Sonaimuri still contains a stone idol of Varahi.
 According to tradition, Kalyanpur became the first capital of the Bhulua Kingdom.

-In this period, the native population of the region were said to have been Mongoloid spirit worshippers as opposed to the Benaglis of western and northern Bengal at the time.
-Prior to this, Buddhism was prevalent in the region.
+In this period, the native Bengalis of the region were said to have been spirit worshippers as opposed to the Benaglis of western and northern Bengal at the time.
+Prior to this, Hinduism and Buddhism was prevalent in the region.